AndrasKovacs/pny1-assignment/DepTC.md

 Also, it would be a fun and useful project to formalize class coherence, preferably in some existing machine-checked system, but it would be good if we had any sort of formal model.
 Currently, type classes are viewed (rightfully) as a theoretically ad-hoc preprocessing stage before translating frontend code to elegant and small core type theories.
 I also don't know of any formalization effort, and as of recently even [experts](http://cstheory.stackexchange.com/a/12530/22548) were like me in this regard.

+#### Appendix: test code for classes in Idris, Coq and Agda

+I included some bits of test code for the above three languages.
+I tried to investigate how they handle propositionally overlapping instances with function applications.

+In [Idris](https://github.com/AndrasKovacs/pny1-assignment/blob/master/ClassTest.idr), I found out that the language is just bugged out in this regard, and doesn't attempt to implement it properly.

+In [Agda](https://github.com/AndrasKovacs/pny1-assignment/blob/master/ClassTest.agda), I found that instance resolution usually refuses to decide in ambiguous cases with function applications, but I haven't yet looked at the underlying causes or the details of the implementation.
+Agda's type class implementation still has rough edges, and usually it's just not performant and stable enough for large-scale uses.

+In [Coq](https://github.com/AndrasKovacs/pny1-assignment/blob/master/ClassTest.v), I found that the language has pretty robust instance resolution (which is borrowed wholesale from the pre-existing tactics langauge), but also that it's very "trigger-happy" and silently solves even badly-behaved and silly examples, such as the `Foo` class in my example files.

+I have not played around with the [Lean](http://leanprover.github.io/) prover.
+It might worth a look, especially since Lean prides itself on very fast instance resolution that is organically integrated into the elaborator.